I am concerned about a child’s wellbeing

 It is the role of the North Ayrshire Child Protection Committee to ensure that all partners work together to protect children from harm and keep them safe.

 The North Ayrshire Child Protection Committee website contains information, advice and guidance.
+For the latest news and updates, you can also follow North Ayrshire Child Protection Committee on Twitter @NA_CPC.

 Read the National Guidance for Child Protection in Scotland.